+The level of precision required in the measurement of high quality balls is at the cutting edge of modern technology.
+The methods and the equipment used for these precision evaluations are adaptations of the standard measuring methods used for other fundamental geometries.
+Some of the important dimensional qualities of precision balls are their roundness or sphericity, their absolute diameter, the surface quality or surface texture, and the diameter variation within a specific group of balls.
 For pure convenience the roundness or sphericity of the geometric figure is usually determined by comparing its outside most surface with the Axis of rotation of a high quality spindle.
 The Axis of Rotation method of sphericity evaluation is simple but its accuracy is limited by the perfection of the cylindrical axis depicted by the rotating spindle.

 The errors of the spindle bearing can be characterized and factored out to a certain degree if a high quality master ball is measured and then rotated and re-measured.
 It stands to reason that the error in the master ball would move while the spindle errors would remain stationary.
 In practice the master ball is usually rotated 180 degrees and so is the measuring probe.
 By reversing both of the elements of the system we get a full manifestation of reversal technology so that the math required for the correction becomes very simple, see (Figure # 4.
 A. &B.).